 The CDC is responding to an outbreak of respiratory disease caused by a novel (new) coronavirus that was first detected in China and which has spread internationally and is now in the United States.
 The virus has been named “SARS-CoV-2” and the disease it causes has been named “coronavirus disease 2019” (abbreviated “COVID-19”).

-- Shortness of Breath
+- Shortness of breath or difficulty breathing

 While the City is closely monitoring the progression of the virus and is planning for the potential spread in the Upper Valley region, we are asking everyone to concentrate their efforts on PREVENTION.
 There is currently no vaccine to prevent COVID-19.
 Prevention measures that are accessible to almost everyone and should be practiced regularly include:

-- Proper Hand Washing (If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol)
+- Proper hand washing - if soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.

-- Avoiding Touching your Eyes, Nose, and Mouth
+- Avoiding touching your eyes, nose, and mouth.

-- Following the *CDC’s Guidance for Travel.
+- Following CDC Guidance for Travel.